 39. Be Grateful For Your Partner

 Everyone wants to appreciate it and feel like they’re doing in the relationship.
-I still understand what you can give that goes such a long way towards happiness in a relationship.
+I still understand what you can give that goes such a long way toward happiness in a relationship.

 40. Resolve Conflict Together

 You’re not always going to agree.
-There are times when you’re going to have to compromise either one person or the other.
-We’re arguing that it’s not as important as our relationship and understanding.
+Sometimes, you will have to compromise either one person or the other.
+We argue that it’s not as important as our relationship and understanding.

-We can resolve conflict and get through those tough times together because life’s going to hand you some stuff as a couple that isn’t going always to be the easiest.
+We can resolve conflict and get through those tough times together because life will hand you some stuff that isn’t always the easiest as a couple.

 As long as two people have the same values.
 You respect the person’s character as long as you can work on yourself.
 In my opinion, any relationship can work and get through any difficult situation that you may face.
 But it has to do with all of these things.
 Are we doing all of these things?

 Are we taking responsibility for ourselves?
-We’re putting everything on the other person and not willing to change or heal ourselves.
+We’re putting everything on the other person and unwilling to change or heal ourselves.
 So I hope that helps you understand what our healthy relationship should look like.

 Frequently Ask Question